Zero-knowledge proof: Definition

 The first two of these are properties of more general interactive proof systems.
 The third is what makes the proof zero-knowledge.

 Zero-knowledge proofs are not proofs in the mathematical sense of the term because there is some small probability, the soundness error, that a cheating prover will be able to convince the verifier of a false statement.
 In other words, zero-knowledge proofs are probabilistic "proofs" rather than deterministic proofs.
-However, there are techniques to decrease the soundness error to negligibly small values.
+However, there are techniques to decrease the soundness error to negligibly small values (for example, guessing correctly on a hundred or thousand binary decisions has a 1/2100 or 1/21000 soundness error, respectively.
+As the number of bits increases, the soundness error decreases toward zero).